juliannascruggs/nback/README.txt

 X use a button to call nextStep, and display your nbackIndex value

+To do:
-then focus on gettin renderNback to have a timer and have a submit button that will check logic to do the comparison to figure out if you're right or wrong
+then focus on gettin renderNback to: have a timer have a submit button that will check logic to do the comparison to figure out if you're right or wrong

 var nbacks = []
 var nbackIndex = 0
 nbacks[nbackIndex]

 To do:
-the generateObjects function should be populated programatically from other arrays create an array of colors choose a random color by getting a random position in the array
+X the generateObjects function should be populated programatically from other arrays X create an array of colors
+X choose a random color by getting a random position in the array

 ------------
 After the whole thing works, end to end...